jhuckaby/logalert/README.md

 # Logging

 LogAlert keeps its own log file, which contains a copy of everything echoed to the console (Terminal window).
-By default, this log file is created in the same directory as the LogAlert binary, and is named `log.txt`.
+By default, this log file is created in the same directory as the LogAlert executable, and is named `log.txt`.
 Here is an example log snippet:

 ```
 [2020-09-13 17:12:57][LogAlert][LogAlert/1.0.0 starting up][]